personification of Scandal

 poet, maker, creator

-All different words for the same concept but from different languages: ”poet” from the Greek poiein “to make,” “creator” from the Latin creare, also “to make”.
-The English “maker” is thoroughly rooted in Old English and the Germanic family of languages.
-[JM 2005]
+All different words for the same concept but from different languages: “poet” from the Greek poiein “to make,” “creator” from the Latin creare, also “to make.”
+The English “maker” is rooted in Old English and the Germanic family of languages.
+The tricolon gains force and texture from its combination of etymological influences.
+[JM 2005; rev. RR 2014]

 Latin, “in extreme circumstances.”
 [JM 2005]